Home Planning & Renovations

 Tie a Tub and Shower Together

 The easiest way to tie together your tub, shower, and the rest of the room is to use the same color scheme and materials for both.
+Using the same tile on the shower walls and floor can create a seamless, unified appearance.
 For example, a bathtub’s acrylic surround can easily clash with shower tiles, especially if you’ve picked them out separately without considering how they work together.

 Stand Out With a Freestanding Tub